louis-young/link-shortener/README.md

 ## Description

-A link shortener tool that takes URLs and generates a smaller, shortened alternative that redirects to the source URL.
+A link shortener tool that takes URLs and generates a smaller, shortened alternative that redirects to the original URL.

 ## Motivation